city41/ereader-bomb-hunter/README.md

 make clean && make sav
 ```

-This will create `src/bombHunter.sav` which can be loaded into an emulator or flash card along with the ereader ROM.
+This will create `src/bombHunter.sav` which can be loaded into an emulator or flash cart along with the ereader ROM.

 ## Running in mGBA